Updated: Jul 29

 There’s something about animation that brings people to a comfortable place.
 It takes many back to their childhood and the fond memories of cereal and early morning cartoons.
 There are so many times people go back to their favorite shows as adults and realize all the metaphors and allegories that were once over their heads.
 There’s a universal effect that animation has, bringing together people of all ages.

-The talent and skill it takes to make an animated film is something that should never be overlooked, which is why the MFF would like to spotlight its selections for 2019.
-Get ready to escape into these this August:
+The talent and skill it takes to make an animated film is something that should never be overlooked, which is why the Monmouth Film Festival would like to spotlight its selections for 2019.
+Get ready to escape into these this August.

 Reserve your seat now for these films and more!